alwar123/alwar123/README.md

 ### Skills Overview

-I have hands-on experience across **web development, programming, scripting, and system-level tools**.
-My skill set spans **front-end and back-end technologies**, along with **mobile app development, terminal scripting, and operating systems**.
-I enjoy exploring new technologies, customizing systems, and building practical tools during my free time.
+I have hands-on experience in front-end and back-end web development, along with a strong foundation in machine learning and data structures and algorithms (DSA).
+My skill set includes building responsive user interfaces, developing backend services and APIs, and applying machine learning techniques to solve practical problems.
+I enjoy learning new technologies and working on projects that strengthen my problem-solving and software development skills.

 <p align="center">